sachindin4/NYTArticles/README.md

 A simple Android app that fetches and displays the most popular articles from The New York Times API.
 This project is built using Kotlin and follows the MVVM architecture.

 Features
-View a list of popular articles.
+View a list of popular articles.\n
 Click on an article to view its details.

 Getting Started